ibadetazemi/SQL-Project/QA.md

 What are your risk areas?
 Identify and describe them.

+(Answer: My risk areas include: )

 QA Process:
 Describe your QA process and include the SQL queries used to execute it.

+Identify and describe your risk areas
+Develop and execute a QA process to address the risk areas identified, providing the SQL queries used to implement